Fritz Schmenkel

-Fritz Paul Schmenkel (14 February 1916 in Warsow bei Stettin, German Empire – 22 February 1944 in Minsk, German-occupied Byelorussian SSR, Soviet Union) was a German communist and resistance fighter against Nazism, who fought alongside the Soviet partisans in German-occupied Byelorussia during World War II.
+Fritz Paul Schmenkel (14 February 1916 – 22 February 1944) was a German communist and resistance fighter against Nazism, who fought alongside the Soviet partisans in German-occupied Byelorussia during World War II.

 Biography

 Fritz Schmenkel was born in Stettin (today Szczecin, Poland) in 1916.
 His father, Paul Krause, a brickyard worker and communist, was murdered by SA members in 1932.
 This caused Fritz to join the Young Communist League of Germany.